ChigboIO/enygma/README.md

 # Enygma [![Coverage Status](https://coveralls.io/repos/andela-echigbo/enygma/badge.svg?branch=master&service=github)](https://coveralls.io/github/andela-echigbo/enygma?branch=master) [![Circle CI](https://circleci.com/gh/andela-echigbo/enygma.svg?style=shield)](https://circleci.com/gh/andela-echigbo/enygma)

-Enygma is an encryptor engine built (as a gem) with ruby programming language.
+Enygma is an encryption engine built (as a gem) with ruby programming language.
 It follows the principles of [Enigma Encryption Machine](https://en.wikipedia.org/wiki/Enigma_machine) to encrypt and decrypt files.
-The gem also offers the feature of crack a file.
+The gem also offers the feature of cracking a file.

 ## How the encryption works

 The encryption is based on rotation of letters using a key and the date of the encryption.
-The character map is made up of lower case alphabets (a - z), numbers(0 - 9), space character, comma, and period character.
+The character map is made up of lower case alphabets (a - z), numbers(0 - 9), space character, comma, and period characters.

 ### The Key